jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 #### Task 4: Update your machine's configuration

 Terraform can perform in-place updates on your instances after changes are made to the `main.tf` configuration file.
+Update your config as described below.

 ##### Add two tags to the AWS instance in your `main.tf` file: